|Stay up to date with project news, upcoming events and results||Subscribe to Newsletter|

 In today’s train systems, interconnections and appropriate interoperability are not efficiently optimized.
 Many times, the braking, climate, door and electrical systems are designed by different companies without concerted efforts towards interoperability.
 As a result, we see a huge potential to improve train systems and focus on efficient interconnections, standardized interfaces and enhanced safety level of distributed train systems and applications.

-Our research and innovation action project Safe4RAIL-2 (Safe architecture for Robust distributed Application Integration in roLling stock 2) will look at ways of utilizing wireless (5G), interoperable, on-board communication as well as universal integration of the Train Control and Management System (TCMS).
+Our research and innovation action project Safe4RAIL-2 (Safe architecture for Robust distributed Application Integration in roLling stock 2) will look at ways of utilizing wireless (5G), interoperable, on-board communication as well as universal integration of the Train Control and Monitoring System (TCMS).
 In collaboration with its complementary action project CONNECTA-2 (826098), Safe4RAIL-2 aims to develop railway demonstrators where next-generation architectures and components for TCMS will be integrated.
 Another aspect of the project is to perform testing of the TCMS functions in a simulated environment.
 These test methods alleviate field-testing which would be costly to undertake.

 The results from Safe4RAIL-2 will define new train standards and pave the way for deterministic communications as well as secure and interoperable interconnections while increasing efficiency and safety of the TCMS.